-IMPORTANT!
-Do not use a magnetic stirrer.
+Note: Do not use a magnetic stirrer.
 It may abrade the particles and cause fines to form.

-Calculate the amount of dry powder needed to form the final bed volume of your column.
+1. Calculate the amount of dry powder needed to give the final bed volume of your column.
 Use the ratio of dry powder to packed bed volume listed on the product label.

-Example: If the label indicates that 8.3 g of powder forms 25 ml of packed bed, to pack a 10-ml column, weigh out 3.3 g of powder.
+Example: If the label indicates that 8.3 g of powder gives 25 ml of packed bed, to pack a 10-ml column, weigh out 3.3 g of powder.
 The packed bed volume specified on the label is based on a packing pressure of 170 bar.

-2. Add buffer or dilute saline solutions, such as 1 to 3% NaCl w/v for the slurry solvent.
+2. Add buffer or dilute saline solutions, such as 1 to 3% w/v NaCl for the slurry solvent.

-The volume to add depends on the equipment you use.
+The volume to add depends on the equipment you are using.
 In general, the final slurry volume should be a minimum of 2 to 3 times the final packed bed volume.